 With Azure API Management, you can secure your APIs using a key, a token, and IP filtering.
 These features let you enforce flexible and fine-grained quotas and rate limits, modify the shape and behavior of your APIs using policies, and improve performance with response caching.

 In this guide and the reference sample application (eShopOnContainers), the architecture is limited to a simpler and custom-made containerized architecture in order to focus on plain containers without using PaaS products like Azure API Management.
 But for large microservice-based applications that are deployed into Microsoft Azure, we encourage you to evaluate Azure API Management as the base for your API Gateways in production.

 Ocelot is a lightweight API Gateway, recommended for simpler approaches.
-Ocelot is an Open Source .NET Core based API Gateway especially made for microservices architecture that need unified points of entry into their system.
-It's lightweight, fast, scalable and provides routing and authentication among many other features.
+Ocelot is an Open Source .NET Core-based API Gateway especially made for microservices architectures that need unified points of entry into their systems.
+It's lightweight, fast, and scalable and provides routing and authentication among many other features.

 The main reason to choose Ocelot for the eShopOnContainers reference application is because Ocelot is a .NET Core lightweight API Gateway that you can deploy into the same application deployment environment where you're deploying your microservices/containers, such as a Docker Host, Kubernetes, etc. And since it's based on .NET Core, it's cross-platform allowing you to deploy on Linux or Windows.

 The previous diagrams showing custom API Gateways running in containers are precisely how you can also run Ocelot in a container and microservice-based application.

 In addition, there are many other products in the market offering API Gateways features, such as Apigee, Kong, MuleSoft, WSO2, and other products like Linkerd and Istio for service mesh ingress controller features.

 After the initial architecture and patterns explanation sections, the next sections explain how to implement API Gateways with Ocelot.